Silvadene Side Effects

 Generic Name: silver sulfadiazine topical

-Note: This document contains side effect information about silver sulfadiazine topical.
-Some of the dosage forms listed on this page may not apply to the brand name Silvadene.
+Note: This page contains side effects data for the generic drug silver sulfadiazine topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Silvadene.

 For the Consumer

 As well as its needed effects, silver sulfadiazine topical (the active ingredient contained in Silvadene) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking silver sulfadiazine topical, check with your doctor or nurse as soon as possible:Incidence not known

 - blistering, peeling, or loosening of the skin

 - fever with or without chills

 - increased sensitivity of the skin to sunlight, especially in patients with burns on large areas